i-am-aristah/Daktari-Plus/README.md

 # Application features
-Simple UI for appointment booking app's
+Simple UI for doctor appointment booking

 Use MySQL to store order data in database